codejitsu/tasks/README.md

 Compile time access control
 ---------------------------

 All scripts are designed to run on some defined `stage`.
-The following Stages are defined (you can define you own):
+The following stages are defined (you can define your own):

 * `Dev`
 * `Test`
 * `QA`
 * `Production`

-You have to provide a implicit stage for your scripts:
+You have to provide a implicit stage in your scripts:

 ```scala
 implicit val stage = new Dev